 Autumn and winter in South Carolina welcome steaming buckets of oysters and camaraderie with friends – the perfect remedy for chilly weather along the Carolina coast.
-With oyster roasting season upon us, we’ve compiled a list of the best Charleston, SC, oyster roasts.
-Once you’ve perfected your shucking skills at these five roasts, be sure to explore the other fantastic activities in the area.
-Download our complimentary Kiawah and Seabrook Island Vacation Guides for a complete list of area attractions, including the very best dining, events, historic sites, and more.
+With oyster roasting season upon us, we’ve compiled a list for 5 of the best annual oyster roasts in Charleston.

 5 of the Best Annual Oyster Roasts in Charleston, SC